-- Dark blue on back, silver on the belly, mottled with small dusky blotches on the top
+- Dark blue coloration on back and head, silver coloration on the belly, with mottling and small dusky blotches on the top

-- A pointed dorsal fin resembling that of related species
+- Have a pointed dorsal (back) fin resembling that of related species

 - Southeastern Alaska to Mexico